How to not Fail at Building Accessible Web Applications

 we can turn off focus rings for users who are navigating with a mouse.

-/* Remove outline styles when the user is not navigating with
+/* Remove outline styles when keyboard not being used */

 &:focus:not(:focus-visible) {